rymdport/portal/README.md

 ## API

 The api of this Go module is designed to closely follow the structure naming of the upstream APIs.
-This means, in practice, that each DBUS interface is implemented as its own package here.
+This means, in practice, that each D-Bus interface is implemented as its own package here.
 As such, it is also very useful to look at the API Reference for the protocol: https://flatpak.github.io/xdg-desktop-portal/docs/api-reference.html

 Documentation for this module and all of its packages can be found on pkg.go.dev: https://pkg.go.dev/github.com/rymdport/portal

-The version of this module's API is still in a v0.X.Y state and is subject to change in the future.
+The version of this module's API is still in a `v0.X.Y` state and is subject to change in the future.
 A release with breaking changes will increment X while Y will be incremented when there are minor bug or feature improvements.

 ## Example